fabiomux/kde-servicemenus/README.md

 # KDE Service Menus

 My personal KDE service menus collection, it includes the following scripts:
+- [Compose with Thunderbird][compose_with_thunderbird]:
+  compose a new email with Thunderbird with the selected files as attachment;
 - [Copy Filelist to Klipper][copy_filelist_to_klipper]:
   copy the result of a several types of finding, accomplished through the *find* command, in the clipboard area using the Klipper D-Bus service;
 - [Copy to Klipper][copy_to_klipper]:
   copy the selected filename name, or parts of it, in the clipboard area using the Klipper D-Bus service;
 - [Download with youtube-dl here][download_with_youtubedl]:
-  Download a file in the current folder making use of the *youtube-dl* command line tool;
+  download a file in the current folder making use of the *youtube-dl* command line tool;
 - [Open Konsole Here][open_konsole_here]:
-  Open the selected path in the first or last Konsole window, current or new session;
+  open the selected path in the first or last Konsole window, current or new session;
 - [Open with gVIM][open_with_gvim]:
   displays all the selected files in different gVIM tabs instead of opening them in hidden buffers;
 - [Open Yakuake Here][open_yakuake_here]:
-  open the selected path in the current or new Yakuake session, within the current terminal with or without splitting it horizontally or vertically.
+  open the selected path in the current or new Yakuake session, within the current terminal with or without splitting it horizontally or vertically;
 - [Scan with ClamAV][scan_with_clamav]:
-  scan the current directory or selected folder/file with ClamAV using either Yakuake or Konsole
+  scan the current directory or selected folder/file with ClamAV using either Yakuake or Konsole.

 ## Installation